 - 1. View the annual "NCAA Wrestling Rules Presentation and Weight Management Presentation;" - 2.
-Input the team's first day of practice; - 3.
-Input the team's complete competition schedule; and - 4.
-Input the team's complete roster.
+Input the team's first day of practice into the Trackwrestling system; - 3.
+Input the team's complete competition schedule into the Trackwrestling system; and - 4.
+Input the team's complete roster into the Trackwrestling system (NOTE: a wrestler may not be put on the Trackwrestling roster and certified until listed on the official institutional team roster).